 The Two-Bedroom Villa with Swimming Pool is private with plenty of space and a garden for little ones to run around in.
 The pool can be screened off for safety, and there’s a dining terrace for memorable family meals.

-The kids’ club’s activity programme is child-captivatingly creative: kids can nurture their own crop in the vegetable garden, blend a signature scent, cook up local dishes in the kitchen, learn hip-hop and flamenco, take drama and cookery classes, paint, craft, and play music.
-Treasure hunts and family-friendly film nights are held there too.
-Off-site kayaking can be arranged for older children, and tennis, horse-riding and golf lessons can be booked.
+The kids’ club’s activity programme is child-captivatingly creative: kids can nurture their own crop in the vegetable garden, blend a signature scent, cook up local dishes in the kitchen, learn hip-hop and flamenco, take drama, pottery and cookery classes, paint, craft and play music.
+Treasure hunts held there too.
+Off-site kayaking can be arranged for older children, and tennis, horse-riding and golf lessons can be booked, along with watersports down on the beach.
+Other Andalucian activities in reach (for budding Dr Dolittles) include trips to a safari park, zoo, aquarium and the crocodile sanctuary in Torremolinos.
+Fun awaits at Funny Beach, in the form of go-karting, banana boats, trampolines, jet skis and an F1 simulator.

-There’s supervised swimming in the kids’ club lagoon, and children are welcome in both the garden pool and Beach Club pool; but, both of these are unsupervised.
+There’s supervised swimming in the kids’ club lagoon, and children are welcome in both the garden pool and Beach Club pool (but these are unsupervised).

 Highchairs, weaning spoons and child-friendly cutlery can be provided on request.
-All restaurants have a children’s menu, but the Beach Club’s buffet is the most flexible dining option.
+Kids are welcome in all of the restaurants and they each have a children’s menu, but the Beach Club’s buffet is the most flexible dining option.
 The Grill is a more grown-up affair.

 Staff from the kids’ club can babysit for €15 an hour; book a day in advance.